 Dr. Some strains of these bacteria can destroy cephalosporins.
 The administration of antibiotics is not always responsible for the occurrence of resistant bacteria.
+Disclaimer.
 VETERINARIA ITALIANA - APRIL/JUNE 2016 - Antimicrobial resistance patterns of Enterobacteriaceae in European wild bird species admitted in a wildlife rescue centre.
 ROMANIAN BIOTECHNOLOGICAL LETTERS - 2014 - Antibiotic resistance of food-borne enterobacterial strains isolated in Bucharest, Romania.
 PLOS 05/12/14 Diversity, Distribution and Quantification of Antibiotic Resistance Genes in Goat and Lamb Slaughterhouse Surfaces and Meat Products.
 Abstract The distribution and quantification of tetracycline, sulfonamide and beta-lactam resistance genes were assessed in slaughterhouse zones throughout meat chain production and the meat products; this study represents the first to report quantitatively monitor antibiotic resistance genes (ARG) in goat and lamb slaughterhouse using a culture independent approach, since most studies focused on individual bacterial species and their specific resistance types.

 Quantitative PCR (qPCR) revealed a high prevalence of tetracycline resistance genes tetA and tetB in almost all slaughterhouse zones.
 Sulfonamide resistance genes were largely distributed, while beta-lactam resistance genes were less predominant.
 Statistical analysis revealed that resistant bacteria, in most cases, were spread by the same route in almost all slaughterhouse zones, except for tetB, blaCTX and blaTEM genes, which occurred in few zones as isolated ‘hot spots.’
 Copyright: © 2014 Lavilla Lerma et al. Introduction.
 EURACTIV 31/07/15 Antibiotics on animal farms spread deadly pathogens, experts warn.
 The consistent use of antibiotics in animal farms in Germany are spreading antibiotic-resistant germs and causing experts to call for stricter measures against drugs.

 Surveillance key for AMR control.
 DTU FOOD NATIONAL FOOD INSTITUTE 09/02/15 Laboratories worldwide good at detecting antimicrobial resistance.
 The National Food Institute, Technical University of Denmark has tested how accurately reference laboratories from around the world are able to determine the identity and type of various food-related bacteria and their occurrence of antimicrobial resistance.